What Counts as a Permeable Driveway Surface?

 Many people are aware that the regulations in England for paving over front gardens for driveways have changed to persuade people to put in permeable driveway surfaces.
-The other countries in the UK have separate arrangements but are likely to follow suit if they haven't already.
+The other countries in the UK have separate arrangements but are likely to follow suit.
+Permeable surfaces are defined as being permeable to rainwater.
+Some people assume that any surface will do, but this is not so.

 Increased Risk of Flooding

 The regulations are largely to prevent water run-off overpowering drainage systems which exacerbates flooding, although there are other reasons.
-The details of the new regulations and the reasons behind them are covered in more detail in our article New Regulations for Paving Front GardensBut what options are there for house owners who want to convert their garden into a driveway?
-In urban areas off-street parking is at a premium and a driveway will add value to a house where parking is scarce in a way that no garden ever would.
+The details of the new regulations and the reasons behind them are covered in more detail in our article New Regulations for Paving Front Gardens.

 What Isn't a Permeable Surface?